t0masGutierrez/text_classification/README.md

-# Red Flag vs Green Flag LLM Classifier
+# Emotion LLM Classifier

-A Streamlit web application for many-shot classification of text as "Red Flag" or "Green Flag" using Large Language Models (LLMs) with few-shot prompting, based on consensus-annotated data from two groups.
+A Streamlit web application for many-shot classification of text as "Happy" or "Sad" using Large Language Models (LLMs) with few-shot prompting.

 ## Features